10 Must-Try Galician Dishes You’ll Fall in Love With

 If you plan your Camino de Santiago trip, you’ll likely visit Galicia soon.
 One of the best parts about travelling is trying all the local dishes, especially if you’re a foodie.
 We’ve picked the ten most delicious Galician dishes you must try on your Camino adventure.
+These traditional recipes reflect the heart of Galician culture and are made with fresh, local ingredients that tell a story in every bite.

 1. Octopus